Dry, windy weather helps wildfires keep raging across Washington state Thursday

 Gov. Jay Inslee on Thursday will visit Malden in Whitman County, which had 80% of its structures — including its fire station, post office, city hall and library — destroyed in the Babb Road fire.

-The windy conditions helped the Big Hollow Fire in southwestern Washington — first reported Wednesday morning — grow from 6,000 to 22,000 acres in the Gifford Pinchot National Forest.
+The windy conditions helped the Big Hollow fire in southwestern Washington — first reported Wednesday morning — grow from 6,000 to 22,000 acres in the Gifford Pinchot National Forest.
 Officials there plan to close all developed campgrounds, dispersed camping, day-use areas, wilderness areas and all forest roads and trails within the southwestern portions of the forest.

 According to the Colombian newspaper in Vancouver, residents of north Clark County were told Wednesday night to be ready to evacuate.